javiersainzvillalba/javiersainzvillalba.github.io/index.md

 <div class="home-section about-me">
   <h2>About Me</h2>
-  <p>I have a Bachelor's degree in Biomedical Engineering from the European University of Madrid and a Master's degree from the same field from University of Zaragoza.
-My research interests include scaffolds, tissue-implant interface, prosthesis, and many more.
-I have a strong background in both theoretical knowledge and practical applications in biomedical engineering.
-My background has expanded even more thanks to my Master's degree that has given me autonomy in looking for solutions to medical robotic problems.</p>
+  <p>Welcome to my personal webpage.
+I am a biomedical engineer with a Bachelor's degree from the European University of Madrid and a Master's degree from the University of Zaragoza (Spain), where I completed my Master's thesis about the Da Vinci Robot.
+My successful design and programming of the robot's movements involved using various programs.
+I am now seeking a PhD program to further my research interests, which include tissue engineering, medical robots, organoids, prosthesis and implant design, rehabilitation applications, scaffolds, and tissue-implant interfaces.
+I have a strong background in both theoretical knowledge and practical applications, and my Master's degree has enhanced my ability to autonomously find solutions to medical robotic problems.
+I am passionate, hardworking, and persistent in completing tasks.</p>
 </div>

 <div class="home-section">
   <div class="right-columns">
     <div class="projects-column">
-      <h2>Projects</h2>
+      <h2>General Information</h2>
       <ul>
-        <li><strong>Project 1:</strong> Simulation of the 2009 Da Vinci Robot (I used Fusion360, CoppeliaSim and Python).</li>
+        <li><strong>Curriculum:</strong> You can check my curriculum vitae here.</li>
-        <li><strong>Project 2:</strong> Medical image segmentation with algoritm (I used an algorithm based on random walker).</li>
+        <li><strong>Last Project:</strong> Simulation of the 2009 Da Vinci Robot (I used Fusion360, CoppeliaSim and Python).</li>
-        <li><strong>Project 3:</strong> A network clock (I used logic gates, frecuency dividers, encoders, and more).</li>
+        <li><strong>Last Publication:</strong> Integration of CoppeliaSim for the Da Vinci robot - XIII Young researchers of I3A - 2024.</li>
       </ul>
-      <p>You can check some of the projects I have done <a href="https://javiersainzvillalba.github.io/projects/">here</a>.</p>
+      <p>You can check all my Projects <a href="https://javiersainzvillalba.github.io/projects/">here</a> or you can check all my Publications <a href="https://javiersainzvillalba.github.io/projects/">here</a>.</p>
     </div>
   </div>
 </div>